 6) Disable Antivirus and Firewall

-It may be possible that your third party software Antivirus software and firewall may block the incoming traffic from internet network, it is understandable that antivirus and firewall are very essential for your computer protection from undesirable malware and threats.
+It may be possible that your third-party software Antivirus software and firewall may block the incoming traffic from the internet network, it is understandable that antivirus and firewall are very essential for your computer protection from undesirable malware and threats.

-Switch off or disable your antivirus firewall and check the internet connection, this method has helped many users from unidentified network issue.
+Switch off or disable your antivirus firewall and check the internet connection, this method has helped many users with unidentified network issues.

 Once disabled, open your browser and visit Google.com.
 If your internet is working, then you should uninstall that antivirus and try for another one.